How To Incorporate TikTok Into Your Marketing Strategy

 One of the vital components of TikTok marketing is consistency.
 The app rewards consistent content creation.

 Consider creating a content calendar with all your plans weeks in advance.
-Think about upcoming events or holidays that you can use to guide your topics.
+Consider upcoming events or holidays you can use to guide your topics.

-For instance, at Zutobi, we think National Teen Driver Safety Week, a week dedicated to parents conversing with their teens about safe driving, is an excellent opportunity to start a conversation and push our content to parents and teens alike.
+For instance, at Zutobi, we believe National Teen Driver Safety Week, a week dedicated to parents talking with their teens about safe driving, is an excellent opportunity to start a conversation and push our content to parents and teens alike.

 Remember to leave space for impromptu content, however.
 Trends move quickly on TikTok, so you may need to increase views and engagement.